stuartellis/stuartellis-site-hugo/content/articles/python-toolbox.md

 Whichever brand of SQL database you work with, use a database toolkit, rather than writing data access and schema management code yourself.

 [SQLAlchemy](http://www.sqlalchemy.org/) is the standard Python library for database programming.
 You may use the declarative portion of SQLAlchemy like a standard ORM, but it has many more capabilities.
-[Records](https://pypi.python.org/pypi/records/) provides a simple programming interface and command-line tool for SQLAlchemy.

 If your project has limited or specific needs, consider alternatives to SQLAlchemy.
 [Peewee](http://docs.peewee-orm.com/) offers a lightweight alternative to SQLAlchemy for accessing the most popular brands of Open Source database.
 For Django projects, use the Object-Relational Mapper (ORM) that is provided with Django, because this is integrated with the other features of the framework.